Experimental Cocktail Club | Chinatown Bar

 Nestled away in the heart of Chinatown at 13A Gerrard Street (look for a battered old black door) is London’s Experimental Cocktail Club.

 Set over three floors, the exposed brickwork, subtle lighting and some particularly quirky touches make it one of the coolest bar spaces to open in London for some time.
 There’s a clear “ism” of the bar’s Parisian counterpart – perhaps contributed to by the mixologists who crossed the Channel to take up residence in Soho.

-Unsurprisingly, being an experimental cocktail club, there’s a lot of fun to be had in exploring and tasting different drinks from the menu – though at around £12 a pop, you may want to go straight for the best one (the Havana).
+Unsurprisingly, being an experimental cocktail club, there’s a lot of fun to be had in exploring and tasting different drinks from the menu – though you may also want to go straight for the best one (the Havana).